Configuration

 build_command: "npm install && OUTDIR=<VI_BUILD_DEST_ABSOLUTE_PATH> npm run build"

-See full config docs: bundle-configuration-README.md
+See full config docs: bundle-runtime-configuration-and-secrets-README.md